-What are the Expected measures of outcome include the number of households assisted with funds and the number of emergency shelter or permanent supportive beds added.
-Annual goals have been reduced from the original estimates in the outcome ConPlan based on previous program year performance.
-Reduced ESG performance be attributed to additional Federal measures COVID and Emergency Rental Assistance funding. expected as a result of the method of distribution?

-3 State HOME Investment Partnership Program
+What are the outcome measures expected as a result of the method of distribution?
+Expected measures of outcome include the number of households assisted with funds and the number of emergency shelter or permanent supportive beds added.
+Annual goals have been reduced from the original estimates in the ConPlan based on previous program year performance.
+Reduced ESG performance be attributed to additional Federal COVID and Emergency Rental Assistance funding.
+3 State Program Name: HOME Investment Partnership Program Funding Sources: HOME

-Program

-Name:

-Funding HOME

-Sources: